jorgetovar/personal-notes/technology/clean-architecture/README.md

 - Unix: Clarity, composition
 - Conwoy's law : systems are constrained to communication structures of these organizations
 - **its harder to read code than write it**
-- The only form to go fast it's to go wellç
+- The only form to go fast it's to go well
+- Don't allow broken windows

 ## Job